 The other category of extrajudicial punishments are those which arise following a deliberate decision by a body, such as employment deprivations and harsh prison conditions.
 They are more analogous to the threat of deportation because in order for them to occur, they require a considered decision by a court or other body.
 In relation to these hardships, we see that there is a greater harmony in the law.
-The overwhelming weight of decisions in this area supports the position that these considerations should mitigate sentence.
+As demonstrated below, strong authority supports the position that these considerations should mitigate sentence.

-The most harsh prison conditions are what are known as supermaximum facilities and courts typically provide a discount where an offender has spent or will spend considerable time in such conditions.
-Thus, we see that in Director of Public Prosecutions (Vic) v Faure, the Court stated that a ‘significant reduction’ in the sentence was justified for this reason.
-The same approach was taken in Tognolini v The Queen (No 2), where the offender was confined to his cell for 20–22 hours per day and was not permitted to associate with other prisoners.
+The harshest prison conditions are found in what are known as ‘supermaximum’ facilities, and courts typically provide a discount where an offender has spent, or will spend, considerable time in such conditions.
+Thus, we see that in Director of Public Prosecutions (Vic) v Faure, the Victorian Court of Appeal stated that a ‘significant reduction’ in the sentence was justified for this reason.
+The same approach was taken in Tognolini v The Queen [No 2], where the offender was confined to his cell for 20–22 hours per day and was not permitted to associate with other prisoners.
 However, even this principle is not absolute.
 In Western Australia v O’Kane, the Western Australian Court of Appeal stated:

-In [Western Australia v Richards], … it was settled that in determining the duration of a custodial sentence the courts will take into account features of the offence or the offender which will result in imprisonment bearing down more severely upon the offender than upon the average prisoner.
+In [Western Australia v Richards] … it was settled that in determining the duration of a custodial sentence the courts will take into account features of the offence or the offender which will result in imprisonment bearing down more severely upon the offender than upon the average prisoner.
 His Honour pointed out, however, that it is also important to bear in mind the objective seriousness of the offence and the importance of ensuring that, after due allowance has been made for subjective factors, the punishment should fit the crime.
-In that case, the court concluded that the special burden of imprisonment on the offender, an Aboriginal man from a remote community who was not literate in English, warranted a lesser term than would otherwise have been imposed for sexual penetration without consent, but it did not justify the suspended term of imprisonment imposed by the sentencing judge.
+In that case, the court concluded that the special burden of imprisonment on the offender, an Aboriginal man from a remote community who was not literate in English, warranted a lesser term than would otherwise have been imposed for sexual penetration without consent but it did not justify the suspended term of imprisonment imposed by the sentencing judge.

-People who are sentenced for criminal offences often experience employment deprivations, especially in relation to professional positions (such as legal practitioners and medical doctors) where individuals need to satisfy a character requirement.
+People who are sentenced for criminal offences often experience employment deprivations, especially in relation to professional positions (such as medical doctors and legal practitioners) where individuals need to satisfy a character requirement.
 A number of different approaches have been taken regarding how this should be factored into the sentencing calculus.
 In both Kovacevic v Mills and G v Police, the sentence was mitigated to avoid damage to the career prospects of the respective offenders.
 There have also been a number of other instances where sentences have been discounted because of consequential damage to career or work prospects.
 This approach is not always followed.
 The strongest statement regarding the supposed irrelevance of reduced employment prospects to sentencing is found in the comments of McPherson JA in R v Qualischefski.
 His Honour stated that conferring a discount on account of reduced employment prospects ‘smacks of privilege, and can only lead to the evolution of a special class of persons in society who are exempt from the full operation of the criminal law at least at its lower reaches’.

-However, more recently, in R v Nuttall; Ex parte Attorney-General (Qld), Muir JA (with whom Fraser and Chesterman JJA agreed) took the view that ‘the respondent’s loss of employment and lack of job prospects on his release are relevant considerations.’
+However, more recently in Nuttall, Muir JA (with whom Fraser JA and Chesterman JA agreed) took the view that ‘[t]he respondent’s loss of employment and lack of job prospects on his release are relevant considerations.’